Interlisp/Interlisp.github.io/content/en/using/running/running-with-docker.md

 *  The first time it runs, `medley` will automatically pull the latest Interlisp/medley docker image from Docker Hub.
 It will use this docker image for all subsequent runs unless the '--update' flag is raised.
 When --update is raised, `medley` will once again pull the latest Interlisp/medley docker image.

-*  When running with Docker, the Medley file system is for the most part "within" the Docker container.
-This means that it is deleted whenever Medley stops and is recreated whenever Medley restarts.
+*  When running with Docker, the Medley file system is "within" the Docker container.
+This means it is deleted whenever Medley stops and is recreated whenever Medley restarts.
 The exception is the directory `/home/medley/il` (in the Medley file system) which is automatically mapped by `medley` to a directory in the host Windows file system, by default to `%USERPROFILE%/AppData/Local/Medley/il` folder.
 You can change this mapping to a different windows folder using the `--logindir` option to `medley`.